stevebuik/GraphVizForce/README.md

 The easiest way to play with templates is to generate a diagram and open it in Graphviz.
 Then edit the .gv in any editor and Graphviz will automatically refresh.
 Once you are happy with the design, apply the changes to your template and re-generate.

+###Project Status

+We use CircleCI to automatically test the Apex code in this project.
+If interested you can [see the tests running here](https://circleci.com/gh/stevebuik/GraphVizForce)

 ###Motivation